Skip to main content

 Link copied!

-Adding extensions to the content form
+Adding extensions to the authoring experience

 Extensions must be set up by your developers.
 See Registering and using extensions.